yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

     pip install openai==1.13.3
     ```

-5. Add the necessary code for configuring the client.
+5. In the application code for your language, replace the comment **Format and send the request to the model..** with the following code to configuring the client.

     **C#**
     `Program.cs`